 (Maulana Mahomed Ali sent for Inspector Lakhti Hasnan's transcript of the Urdu Resolution as read out by him at the Conference and found it tallied exactly with the copy he had from the Bombay Central Khilafat Office on the letter-paper of the Reception Committee of the Karachi Conference showing that it was made at time of the Conference itself.
-But the translator of the Government had mistranslated into "these commandments" which would "these commandments" which would make Section 117 I. P. C. applicable if Section 505 was found to be applicable, whereas the actual words of this part of the Resolution did not refer to the declaration of Islamic law that military service was haram contained in the earlier part of the Resolution, but to Islamic law generally.)
+But the translator of the Government had mistranslated into "these commandments" which would make Section 117 I. P. C. applicable if Section 505 was found to be applicable, whereas the actual words of this part of the Resolution did not refer to the declaration of Islamic law that military service was haram contained in the earlier part of the Resolution, but to Islamic law generally.)

 Gentlemen of the Jury, I am not anxious to get off.
-I am not anxious for my defence.
-I make no defence whatsoever, though I had to explain the law of Islam to you and explain the tearing of that on the position we have taken up, I have not cross-exmined witnesses nor produced evidence on my own side.
-But the martyrs of Karbala.
-The Prohhet's in want you who are mostly my countrymen though co-operating with this Government to consider this.
+I am not anxious for I make no defence whatsoever, though I had to explain the law of Islam to you and explain the bearing of that on the position we have taken up, I have not cross-exmined witnesses nor produced evidence on my own side.
+But I want you who are mostly my countrymen though co-operating with this Government to consider this.
 You will find that in He was then in a small minority.
-But the history of the world many celebrated trials have taken place and many great people have been declared guilty of many offences.
+But people have been declared guilty of many offences.
 In English history itself even poor Joan of Arc was killed for a witch.
-But with what result!
-Her golden status stood before my hotel in France and while I was there the Catholic Church led by the Pope and the College of Cardinals canonised her and what did the successors of those who had burnt her do ?
-Why the British army joined the French in honouring her memory and in placing wreathes on her statue.
+But with what result !
+Her golden statue stood before my hotel in France and while I was there the Catholic Church led by the Pope and the College of Cardinals canonised her and what did the successors of those who had burnt her do ? - Why the British army joined the French in honouring her memory and in placing wreathes on her statue.
 I was present at such a scene.
 George Washington was a wicked rebel in the time of George III.
 What is the verdict of the British Government to-day: He is the greatest patriot!

 I should like to address a remark or two particularly to the solitary Englishman on the Jury.
 Englishmen are not bound to follow the majority of their Countrymen, particularly in unrighteousness and injustice.
-Believe me throughout English history it has been the minority that was mostly in the right and at any rate it was the minority that began great and good movements.
-A great cause had never-been started in the world's history by the majority.
+Believe me throughout English history it has been the minority that was mostly in the right and at any rate it was the minority that began great and good move-A great cause had never-been started in the world's history by the majority.
 It was not Pilate that was crucified.
-It was Christ-God's peace and blessings be on him; Pilate was the judge who pro-nounced the verdict against Christ!
-But who pronounces the verdict now and who will pronounce it hearafter?
+It was Christ-God's peace and blessings be on him; Pilate was the judge who pronounced the verdict against Christ! who pronounces the verdict now and who will pronounce it hearafter?
 On the Last Day, the Day of Judgment, it is God that will pronounce the sentence on Pilate who did not know what was truth, and ask that famous or infamous question so cynically.
 But where is Pilate now.
 Whoever remembers him-the great crucifying judge, except for Chirist's crucification?
 Now to millions of human beings Christ is the Saviour.
-But who am I a'humble individual to compare myself with Christ who am not worthy even to take the dust off the feet of Christ?
+But who am I a'humble individual to compare myself with Christ who am not worthy even to take the dust off the feet of Christ!
 But as the Poet has said